Updated May 30, 2026

 Trade-off: Port selection and external display needs may push power users toward a Pro model or a Windows workstation.

-Trade-off: It costs much more than a thin everyday laptop, especially after memory and storage upgrades.
+Trade-off: It is heavier and more expensive than the Air or 14-inch Pro, especially after memory and storage upgrades.

 Dell XPS 14